 While Sariska Tiger Reserve is a destination in itself, there are many interesting places in and around the reserve that will light up your stay here.
-Ranging from nature and heritage to religious spots, here is a list of some of the best places to visit in and around Sariska during your stay here.
+Ranging from nature and heritage to religious spots, here is a list of some of the in and around Sariska during your stay here.

 Some 35 km away from the Tiger Reserve, the ancient Neelkantheshwar temple is located at a picturesque spot atop a plateau, with the daunting-yet-dramatic approach roads offering unique presepctives of the park and the nearby areas.
 While the main temple, dating back to the 8th century, is dedicated to Lord Shiva, there are several small temples around the complex.
 It is believed that Aurangzeb tried to take control of the temple, but was chased away by bees.

 Image Source Vagabond

 Located on a small hillock inside the Sariska Tiger Reserve itself, the Kankwari Fort (variably spelled as Kankawari) is a place of great historical importance locally.
 Built by the Maharaja Jai Singh I in the 17th century in the time of a famine, the fort was later used by the Mughal emperor Aurangzeb to imprison his brother Dara Shikoh in a tussle for succession to the throne.
 While the sight of the fort on a hillock in the middle of dense greenery makes for a visual treat, it should also be visited for its architecture and Rajput- Mughal legacy.

 Image Source- Nrievents